rhatservices/openshift-examples/core-concepts/07_probes/README.md

 Create the pod with

-    oc create -f liveness-pod.yml
+    oc create -f liveness-exec-pod.yml

 Look at the pod status especially the liveness check via

     oc describe pod liveness-exec

-What will happen if you delete /tmp/healthy?
+What do you expect will happen after 30 seconds?

-    oc exec liveness-exec -- rm /tmp/healthy
+    oc describe pod liveness-exec

 Look at the pod status

     oc descibe pod liveness-exec

-<a id="org8751c0e"></a>
+<a id="org5b57c27"></a>

 ## liveness and readyness tcp probe

 Create a pod that implementes a TCP liveness and readiness probe

-    oc create -f live-ready-probe-pod.yml
+    oc create -f tcp-probe-pod.yml

 Describe the pod status

-    oc describe pod tcp-live-ready
+    oc describe pod tcp-probe

 Does the status change over time?

-<a id="org3547855"></a>
+<a id="orgba5237e"></a>

 ## http probes